GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 individual publisher role.

 {% Aside %}
-When you [register as a Chrome Web Store developer][cws-register], your developer account is automatically enrolled as an individual publisher.
+When you [register as a Chrome Web Store developer][register], your developer account is automatically enrolled as an individual publisher.
 {% endAside %}